-Internet provides us the opportunity to project ourselves, and some people may only choose to project the person they want to be in order to be accepted.
-Even as they reveal the “real” them online, it still gives a different feeling to see their offline personality – how they speak (how their voice and intonation sound), act, look in person, and their real-life behavior and attitudes (which may be different from online).
-It will take time to figure out whether virtual friends can also make closest friends.
+Internet provides us the opportunity to project ourselves and some people may only choose to project the person they want to be in order to be accepted.
+Even as they reveal the “real” them online, it still gives a different feeling to see their offline personality – their voices and their intonation, the way they act and look in person, and their real-life behavior and attitudes, all of which may be different from online.
+It will take time to figure out whether virtual friends can also make real-life close friends.
 A virtual friend will remain a complete stranger until the first meeting and if life does not provide an opportunity for virtual friends to meet, then they will be forever “stranger friends.”

 2) As much as there are real-life people who are eyesores, there is also a chance that you will meet these kinds in the Internet.

 There is no escape from negative feedback and criticisms even as you enter the virtual world.
-This is proven through trash talks frequently seen in YouTube, online blogs, and forums, as well as in personal-interaction based websites like Twitter.
-There are also as much fights, issues, and gossips, as in real life communities.
-There is no guarantee for escape from atrocities in virtual interactions, and they will only guarantee you the same set of real-life problems with a different kind of people.
+This is proven through trash talks frequently seen in YouTube, online blogs and forums, as well as in personal-interaction based websites like Twitter.
+There are also as much fights, issues and gossips as in real life communities.
+There is no guarantee for escape from atrocities in virtual interactions and they will only guarantee you the same set of real-life problems.

 3) It will take time to figure out whether your closest virtual friends can make your closest virtual, or rather real-life friends.

 As mentioned previously, it will take time to figure out their real-life personality even as you meet in person.
 This means it will still take time to figure out whether you are meant to be close friends in real life, which may either happen or not depending on how you get along.
-In the meantime, you can still refer to them as virtual/online best friends as long as you have not personally met.
+In the meantime, you can still refer to them as virtual/online best friends as long as you have not met each other in person.

 4) Friends do come and go in real life.
-So do in the Internet.
+Same goes in the Internet.

 5) And finally, it is the real life friends that give us the most comfort.